vS-Graphs: Tightly Coupling Visual SLAM and 3D Scene Graphs Exploiting Hierarchical Scene Understanding: Conclusions

 \subsection{Appendix I. Semantic Augmentation using Fiducial Markers}

 In vS-Graphs, fiducial markers serve as an \textbf{optional semantic augmentation mechanism}, providing high-level contextual information to the reconstructed map.
-Unlike marker-based Visual SLAM methods~\cite{semuco,vsgraphs1,sslam,ucoslam}, where markers play a central role in localization and map construction, their role in our vS-Graphs system is supportive rather than structural.
+Unlike marker-based Visual SLAM methods~\cite{semuco,vsgraphs1,sslam,ucoslam}, where markers play a central role in localization and map construction, in our vS-Graphs system, their role is supportive rather than structural.
 The pipeline does not depend on the presence of markers for map accuracy or robustness; instead, they enrich the representation by linking structural elements to semantic labels.
 To enable this, we assume that each structural element (\textit{e.g.,} a room) may contain one unique \textbf{ArUco marker}.
-This criterion is performed during the data collection procedures, where unique markers are placed in each free space zone, such as rooms or corridors, and their association is stored in a dedicated environment-driven database (\texttt{JSON} file).
+This criterion is implemented during the data collection procedures, where unique markers are placed in each free-space zone, such as rooms or corridors, and their associations are stored in a dedicated environment-driven database (\texttt{JSON} file).
 For instance, a marker with $\mathrm{marker\_id}=5$ is assigned to \enquote{\textit{corridor-A}}, while marker $\mathrm{marker\_id}=8$ was assigned to \enquote{\textit{office-B}}.
 At runtime, if (i) \textbf{the ArUco detector is active} and (ii) \textbf{the corresponding association file (database of marker information) is provided}, the system uses this information to enrich detected structural elements semantically.
 Thus, if the pose of a detected marker falls within the area of a recently detected n-wall room, it will be augmented with the semantic label stored in the database.